 You have to talk to your spouse.
 I will say that again, you have to talk to your spouse.
 And you have to tell them your truth.
-Dre held stuff in for years about Bow, that shaped how he treated her their entire marriage.
+Dre held stuff in for years about Bow, which shaped how he treated her their entire marriage.
 She had no idea!

 Your spouse is not a mind reader.
 You are not a mind reader.
 We need to share what makes us happy, sad, concerned and of course our goals.

-In addition to sharing from our heart, we need to be willing to listen to our spouse as well.
+In addition to sharing from our hearts, we need to be willing to listen to our spouse as well.
 Let them finish their sentence and really take in what they are sharing with us.
 How are we responding?
 Are we yelling?
 Are we speaking back with a dismissive attitude?
 Do we really care?
 If this is your most important relationship, we need to treat it as such.